 Over the years MUCHS made significant achievements in terms of increased student enrollment and development of several new academic programmes.
-The Parliament Act No 9 of 1991 that established MUCHS was repealed in 2005.
-Subsequently, in the year 2007, MUHAS was established by Article 1 of the Charter of Incorporation, in line with the recommendations of the Tanzania Commission of Universities.
+The Parliament Act No 9 of 1991 that established MUCHS was repealed in 2005 through the universities Act no 7 of 2005.
+Subsequently, in 2007 Article 1 of the Charter of Incorporation established MUHAS; in line with the Universities act no 7 of 2005.

-The objects of the University are the advancement of knowledge, diffusion and extension of technology and learning, the provision of higher education and research and, so far as is consistent with those objects, the nurturing of the intellectual, aesthetic, social and moral growth of the students at the University.
+The objectives of the University are the advancement of knowledge, diffusion and extension of technology and learning, the provision of higher education and research and, so far as is consistent with those objectives, the nurturing of the intellectual, aesthetic, social and moral growth of the students at the University.

-MUHAS has other facilities including the Bagamoyo Teaching Unit at Bagamoyo district This facility was established for the purpose of facilitating students during field studies.
-The centre has a total area of 46,085.7 square metres which has been developed by construction of residential houses, classroom, laboratory, hostel and canteen.
+MUHAS has other facilities including the Bagamoyo Teaching Unit in Bagamoyo district.
+This facility was established for the purpose of training students during field studies.
+The unit has a total area of 46,085.7 square metres which has been developed by construction of residential houses, classroom, laboratory, hostel and canteen.

-MUHAS has a range of programmes in basic, clinical and allied health sciences.
+MUHAS has a range of programmes in biomedical, clinical and allied health sciences.
 These programmes are taught in the five Schools and one academic Institute of the University.
-An abbreviated description of the programmes is presented in the prospectus under the respective academic units and detailed in the individual programme documents available in the Schools and Academic Institutes.

-The office of Vice Chancellor Academics, Research and Consultancy coordinates teaching of all academic programmes.
-The Directorate of Information Communication and Technology (ICT) and Library Services provide crosscutting support to all University units in information, communication and technology and information management.
+The office of Deputy Vice Chancellor Academics, Research and Consultancy coordinates teaching of all academic programmes.
+The Directorate of Information Communication Technology (ICT) and Library Services provide cross cutting support to all University units in information, communication and technology information management.

 Links & Networking